OccupyWallStreet/nycga4/wp-content/plugins/join-my-multisite/readme.txt

 Contributors: Ipstenu
 Tags: multisite, wpmu, registration, users
 Requires at least: 3.7
-Tested up to: 4.0
+Tested up to: 4.3
-Stable tag: 1.7.5
+Stable tag: 1.7.8
 Donate link: https://store.halfelf.org/donate/

-Allow site admins to automatically add existing users to their site, or let users decide at the click a button.
+Allow site admins to automatically add existing users to their site, or let users decide at the click of a button.

 == Description ==